Tuesday, October 30, 2018

 Without cheating, I have reached level 14 - Skylab Landing Bay.
 However, I have never beaten this terrible screen in 40 years - either on my ZX Spectrum or Atari ST. It's a killer room that blows my mind.
 Let me know how you do!

-Okay, keeping this project quiet from everyone has been tough - but months of beta testing have been an absolute joy.
-It's impressive how its development has progressed into a fully playable game.
-The final version is near completion - so you know where to come when it's ready.
-Genuinely, this is one of the best Atari ST games released in recent years.
+Keeping this project quiet from everyone has been tough - months of beta testing have been an absolute joy.
+It's impressive how development progressed into a fully playable game.
+The final version is near completion, so you know where to come when it's ready.
+Genuinely, this is one of the most exciting Atari ST games released in recent years.

 I wrote Manic Miner because I have a friend that was very sad that this platformer didn’t exist for the ST. So I thought that I would make him happy and began drawing the title picture which soon lead me onto designing the intro screen - but I only wanted to make a prant screenshot for April 1st.
 Sadly, I did not finish in time.
 But then the idea started to continue on with the programming to see what happens.
 However, I’ve not made a game in decades because life always got in the way but I wanted to do this remake just to stop my friend from crying.